pegasus-isi/pegasus/doc/sphinx/introduction.rst

       Pegasus can run a workflow on a single computer with Internet access.
-Running in a local environment is quicker to deploy as the user does not need to gain access to muliple resources in order to execute a workfow.
+Running in a local environment is quicker to deploy as the user does not need to gain access to multiple resources in order to execute a workflow.

    -  *Condor Pools and Glideins*